We're located on the doorstep of the Solitary Islands Marine Park and we really make use of our natural environments in our teaching.

 From regenerative agriculture to marine ecology, our degrees cover every aspect of the management of our natural and built environments.
 Advanced analytical laboratories and a strong field focus prepare you for a range of careers.

 Our environmental science programs are taught by passionate academics and have a focus on developing practical skills.
-You can obtain your scientific diving licence as part of a marine science degree or learn to use drones and GIS equipment for resource mapping and data collection.
+You can obtain your Diploma of Science into our Bachelor of Science with a choice of specialisations or learn to use drones and GIS equipment for resource mapping and data collection.
 Fieldtrips are a feature of all our degrees, with living laboratories at our doorstep – World Heritage rainforests, reefs and rivers are all within easy reach of our campuses.